0mustafa/embedded_systems_practice/README.md

 # embedded_systems_practice
-This repository contains embedded systems applications written in verilog language.
-&nbsp
-Implementations in this repository are performed on the GW1NZ-1 series Sipeed Tang Nano FPGA board.
+This repository contains embedded systems applications written in verilog language.\n Implementations in this repository are performed on the GW1NZ-1 series Sipeed Tang Nano FPGA board.